-There has been negative publicity and inquiries from Congress and enforcement authorities regarding the use of specialty pharmacies, HUB and other patient support services providers and drug pricing.
-We contract with HUB and PPN partners (who may be considered specialty pharmacies) and other patient support services providers that provide certain services in connection with our patient affordability programs.
+There has been negative publicity and inquiries from Congress and enforcement authorities regarding the use of specialty pharmacies and patient support services providers and drug pricing.
+We contract with PPN partners (who may be considered specialty pharmacies) and patient support services providers that provide certain services in connection with our patient affordability programs.
 These programs are in place to assist in ensuring that when a physician determines XHANCE offers a potential clinical benefit to their patients and they prescribe it for an eligible patient, financial assistance may be available to reduce the patient's out-of-pocket costs.
-We do not own or possess any option to purchase an ownership stake in any pharmacy that distributes XHANCE or in our HUB partner or any other patient support services provider, and our relationship with each pharmacy, our HUB partner and other patient support services providers is non-exclusive and arm's length.
+We do not own or possess any option to purchase an ownership stake in any pharmacy that distributes XHANCE or in any patient support services provider, and our relationship with each pharmacy and patient support services provider is non-exclusive and arm's length.
 All of our sales are processed through pharmacies independent of us.
-Despite this, the negative publicity and interest from Congress and enforcement authorities regarding specialty pharmacies, HUBs or other patient support services providers may result in physicians being less willing to send prescriptions to our HUB and PPN partners or participate in our patient affordability programs and thereby limit patient access and utilization of XHANCE.
+Despite this, the negative publicity and interest from Congress and enforcement authorities regarding specialty pharmacies or patient support services providers may result in physicians being less willing to send prescriptions to PPN partners or participate in our patient affordability programs and thereby limit patient access and utilization of XHANCE.